aarsteinmedia/rollup-plugin-opener/README.md

 # Serve rollup bundle and open in browser

-This is a fork of [rollup-plugin-serve](https://github.com/thgh/rollup-plugin-serve), made to address issues with typescript + option to choose which browser to open in.
+This is a fork of [rollup-plugin-serve](https://github.com/thgh/rollup-plugin-serve), made to address issues with typescript + option to choose which browser to open page in.

 ## Installation